-Talking about future versions of Umbraco is all good and well, but what does this mean for your current Umbraco website?
+What does this mean for your current Umbraco website?

 We understand that our clients have varying expectations about the life of their website.
 Any major upgrade or rebuild will need to be planned and budgeted for in advance so we would like to discuss the specifics of your site to keep you on a supported version of Umbraco.

 How to find out your current Umbraco version

 When logged in to the Umbraco backoffice, click the Help icon (bottom left in Umbraco 7, top right in Umbraco 8 and newer), the slide out content will state the version number at the top.